Mentalisation Based Therapy (MBT) Counselling

 Who is Mentalisation Based Therapy (MBT) for?

-MBT helps people who:
+MBT helps people who may:

-• are vulnerable to mentalisation problems.
+- be vulnerable to mentalisation problems.
 S/he may not have had a good start in life and/or lost out on the opportunity to learn this set of skills.
 The person may have had difficult experiences of loss and trauma.

-• may have difficulty in trusting others.
+- have difficulty in trusting others.

-• maybe impulsive in their action.
+- be impulsive in their action.

-• Others may describe you as unpredictable.
+- be described by others as unpredictable.
 They never know what mood you are going to be in.

-• may feel uncertain about your own identity.
+- feel uncertain about your own identity.

 MBT is for anyone wanting to learn to:

-• increase your self-awareness
+- increase your self-awareness

-• increase your awareness of others
+- increase your awareness of others

-• increase your awareness of what might be going on between you & others
+- increase your awareness of what might be going on between you & others

 This could well help you:

-• be more effective in your way of getting on with others
+- be more effective in your way of getting on with others

-• better recognise, cope with & manage, your distress when relating to others
+- better recognise, cope with & manage, your distress when relating to others

-• live life better in the moment
+- live life better in the moment

 Can I have one to one Mentalisation Based Therapy (MBT) sessions?